|

 St. Etheldreda, sister of Withburga (see East Dereham), was traditionally born at Exning in 630 AD, has been called 'the most revered of all Anglo-Saxon women saints', and died of plague at Ely on June 23rd 679 AD.
 Like her sister, her body was found to be incorrupt long after death, and performed miracles which drew many pilgrims.
 She is said to have planted her staff in the ground outside Ely, where it promptly took root and burst into flower.

 Her baptism was believed to have taken place at Exning, 'in a wood with 3 springs'.
-This would be St. Mildred's - then Mindred's - now St. Wendreda's Well (TL620645).
+This would be St. Mildred's - then Mindred's (locally Minzin) - now St. Wendreda's Well (TL620645).
 (Wendreda is supposed to be yet another saintly daughter of King Anna, but she seems to have been invented in the 19th century).
 The Well was one of a group of 'Seven Springs' "good for ailments of the eyes", welling up in pools on a steep bank in a wood in the grounds of the Hamilton Stud - a spot marked on old maps as Favin's Head, and said close to the site of a 'Saxon palace'.
+It was reported in the 1980's that trainers sometimes took their racehorses there, to benefit from the healing properties of the water.

 A small stream runs from

-the Well through Exning village, and tradition says that, even in the harshest winter, the part that runs past the vicarage has never
+the Well through Exning village, beside Church Lane, and tradition says that, even in the harshest winter, the part that runs past the vicarage has never

 |